Reserve Bank closer to pause on rate rises: Philip Lowe

 Dr Lowe also recycled his phrasing about the potential for further monetary tightening from his statement on the interest rate decision on Tuesday.

-Analysts yesterday speculated the evolution from “further interest rate increases” at the February meeting to “further tightening of monetary policy” in March suggests the bank is softening its rhetoric in preparation for a pause.
+Analysts this week have speculated the evolution from “further interest rate increases” at the February meeting to “further tightening of monetary policy” in March suggests the bank is softening its rhetoric in preparation for a pause.

 Dr Lowe also commented on the complex economic environment it was working with, with many of the usual variables at record highs or record lows.